frheg/DAT250_expass4/README.md

 ```bash
 ./gradlew bootRun
 ```
 Then use **Bruno** to interact with the API endpoints and test them.
+Default API endpoints are available at `http://localhost:8080/`.